Abahani Limited Dhaka: Supporters

-During the early 70s, Abahani did not have an established fanbase, while the top sides such as BJMC, Moahmmedan and Wanderers who had supporters all across the country despised newcomers Abahani for taking their players, due to Sheikh Kamal and Harunur Rashid's strong influence.
-During the mid-1970s Abahani players were constantly targeted, by rival supporters and football authorities because of political disputes, even more so after Sheikh Kamal's assassination in 1975.
-After winning the 1977 edition of the First Division League with an unbeaten record, Abahani finally were able to get some recognition, forming a fanbase of their own.
+During the early 70s, Abahani did not have an established fanbase, while the top sides, such as BJMC, Moahmmedan and Wanderers who had supporters all across the country, despised newcomers Abahani for taking their players, due to Sheikh Kamal and Harunur Rashid's strong influence.
+During the mid-1970s, Abahani players were constantly targeted by rival supporters and football authorities because of political disputes, even more so after Sheikh Kamal's assassination in 1975.
+After winning the 1977 edition of the First Division League with an unbeaten record, Abahani finally was able to get some recognition, forming a fanbase of their own.
 Since the start of the 80s, their supporters expanded throughout the country and were notorious for their violent altercations with Mohammedan SC supporters.
 Alongside the club, the supporters are also called the "Sky Blue Brigade".
-Throughout the 80s many Abahani supporters were killed or heavily injured due to their constant riots during games.
-The supporters are well known for attacking their own players, most recently in 2014, Mofazzal Hossain Shaikat, Shahidul Alam Sohel and Shaikat Bhowmik were reportedly injured by angry Abahani supporters, after being defeated by Mohammedan SC in the Semi-finals of the Independence Cup.
+Throughout the 80s, many Abahani supporters were killed or heavily injured due to their constant riots during games.
+The supporters are well known for attacking their own players, most recently, in 2014, Mofazzal Hossain Shaikat, Shahidul Alam Sohel and Shaikat Bhowmik were reportedly injured by angry Abahani supporters after being defeated by Mohammedan SC in the semi-finals of the Independence Cup.
 Abahani became one of the first Bangladeshi clubs to interact with fans through social media platforms.